thunderthief5/dotfiles/Tiling WM-Things to do.md

 `xsetroot -cursor_name left_ptr` Sets your cursor right.
 `xrdb ~/.Xresources` If you are using xterm or rxvt-unicode, it loads their config on startup.

 These are the packages I install on my every tiling WM setup.
 They are all lightweight and they add quite a lot of functionality and ease of use to the system.
-# Title

-## Text